 5. Navigation, Internal Linking & Breadcrumbs

-A smooth and easier site navigation enhance the user experience.
+A smooth and easier site navigation enhances the user experience.
 Make sure you have clear navigation links or menus on every page except the landing pages.
 Find and cure the broken links as soon as possible.